dart-lang/tools/pkgs/unified_analytics/USAGE_GUIDE.md

 **IMPORTANT**: It is best practice to close the http client connection when finished sending events, otherwise, you may notice that the dart process hangs on exit.
-The example below shows how to handle closing the connection via `analytics.close()` method
+The example below shows how to handle closing the connection via `analytics.close()` method.

 [Link to documentation for http client's close method](https://pub.dev/documentation/http/latest/http/Client-class.html)